Believers are the heirs of Abraham and possession of the inheritance is guaranteed by the gift of the Spirit.

 Possession of the land of Canaan was a preliminary stage in God’s redemptive plan, which always envisioned something larger than Israel.
 Now, the covenant promises find their fulfillment in the “true seed of Abraham,” Jesus, including the promises of resurrection and new creation.

-SYNOPSIS – The promises of everlasting life and new covenant find their fulfillment in the Death and Resurrection of Jesus and the New Creation.
+The promises to Abraham find their fulfillment in the New Covenant in Jesus and the New Creation.

-The history of Israel records multiple examples of national idolatry and other sins that culminated in her expulsion from the Promised Land and the loss of nationhood.
-But all was not lost; Yahweh foresaw her fall and made plans to restore Israel when the nation repented and to institute a New Covenant, plans that included the nations of the earth.
-In this way, the New Creation becomes the ultimate hope and inheritance of His people, not Palestine.
+The history of Israel includes multiple examples of idolatry and other sins that culminated in her expulsion from the land.
+But all was not lost.
+Yahweh foresaw her fall and, from the beginning, determined to restore her and institute a New Covenant, one that would include the nations of the earth.
+In the end, the New Creation would become the true inheritance of His people.

 In his death, Jesus inaugurated the promised and vastly superior new covenant, rendering the old one obsolete.